 How long does Post COVID Dizziness last?

 General dizziness is a common side-effect of acute COVID infection and in many cases, will disappear as the other typical symptoms of COVID-19 resolve.
-However, Long Hauler / Post COVID Syndrome impairments are much more difficult to understand and to predict.
+However, the impairments long haulers experience are much more difficult to understand and to predict.
 At this time, research in this area is primarily presented in the form of case reports which show us that dizziness complaints do not have a standard progression and recovery pattern.
 Less common cases involving spinning vertigo can improve quite quickly, particularly with the help of vestibular physiotherapist.
 However the majority of post COVID dizziness issues appear to last for weeks to months.
 And due to the recent onset of this pandemic, at this time, many patients have found their symptoms are not resolving at all.